-69. For the next several hours, Shayne should have been clearly visible to officers both through the surveillance video of his cell, which streamed into the booking area, and physical monitoring of his cell.
-Throughout the time that Shayne was detained in his cell in the District 4 Station on the morning of July 14, 2019, Officer Almeida walked by Shayne's cell approximately every fifteen minutes.
+68. For the next several hours, Shayne should have been clearly visible to officers both through the surveillance video of his cell, which streamed into the booking area, and physical monitoring of his cell.
+Throughout the time that Shayne was detained in his cell in the District 4

+Station on the morning of July 14, 2019, Officer Almeida walked by Shayne's cell approximately every fifteen minutes.
-70. At approximately 2:33 AM, roughly ten minutes after being placed in the cell, Shayne retrieved a baggie-later revealed to contain drugs-from his shorts.
-Soon thereafter, he began to ingest drugs from the baggie, and continued to do so periodically for the next two hours, appearing to temporarily lose consciousness at different points in between ingestion.

-71. These actions should have been visible both on the surveillance footage streaming into the booking area and from the hall outside Shayne's cell, where officers periodically walked by throughout this time.
-Indeed, the person detained in the cell across the hall from Shayne reported that he saw Shayne ingesting drugs and stated, "it looked like he had been doing it for a while."

-72. Based on the video surveillance of Shayne's cell that was streaming into the booking area, Defendant Officers knew or should have known that Shayne was continuing to ingest drugs while he was in his cell and that Shayne was in dire need of medical attention, yet they did nothing to stop Shayne from ingesting drugs, to seek a medical evaluation, to obtain outside medical treatment, or to provide medical care themselves.
+- 69. At approximately 2:33 AM, roughly ten minutes after being placed in the cell, Shayne retrieved a baggie-later revealed to contain drugs-from his shorts.
+Soon thereafter, he began to ingest drugs from the baggie, and continued to do so periodically for the next two hours, appearing to temporarily lose consciousness at different points in between ingestion. - 70.
+These actions should have been visible both on the surveillance footage streaming into the booking area and from the hall outside Shayne's cell, where officers periodically walked by throughout this time.
+Indeed, the person detained in the cell across the hall from Shayne reported that he saw Shayne ingesting drugs and stated, "it looked like he had been doing it for a while." - 71.
+Based on the video surveillance of Shayne's cell that was streaming into the booking area, Defendant Officers knew or should have known that Shayne was continuing to ingest drugs while he was in his cell and that Shayne was in dire need of medical attention, yet they did nothing to stop Shayne from ingesting drugs, to seek a medical evaluation, to obtain outside medical treatment, or to provide medical care themselves. - 72.
+At approximately 4:42 AM, Shayne appeared to ingest drugs for the last time. - 73.
+For the next six minutes, Shayne's body periodically jerked as he tried to remain upright.
+At approximately 4:48 AM, Shayne slumped forward, his limp torso awkwardly folding over his crossed legs. - 74.
+Between 4:48 AM and 5:39 AM, Shayne remained in this exact same position of distress.

-73. According to the BPD's investigation, at 4:43 AM, Officer Marshall walked by Shayne's cell while Shayne simultaneously putting his right hand behind his waist and likely in his pants.
-According to the BPD's investigation, Officer Marshall did not look into the cell at that time.

-74. Soon after Officer Marshall left, Shayne appeared to ingest drugs for the last time.

-75. For the next six minutes, Shayne's body periodically jerked as he tried to remain upright.
-At approximately 4:48 AM, Shayne slumped forward, his limp torso awkwardly folding over his crossed legs.

-76. Between 4:48 AM and 5:39 AM, Shayne remained in this exact same position of distress.
 Any reasonable person would have understood this to mean that Shayne needed immediate medical attention.

-77. During those 51 minutes, officers walked by his cell seven times, and his cell was subject to continuous video surveillance.
+75. During those 51 minutes, officers walked by his cell seven times, and his cell was subject to continuous video surveillance.
 During this time, the officers had access to Narcan.
 Yet not a single officer entered Shayne's cell, attempted to rouse him, sought outside medical treatment, or provided medical care themselves.